tvooo/thesis/Design.md

 As a prototyping platform, the author decided on the Atom text editor.
 By the time of writing, Atom is a relatively young project with a growing community and ecosystem.
 The reasons for deciding in favour of Atom are in three characteristics: the technology it is built on, its internal software architecture, and the user group it is targeting.

 Atom is built on web technologies, namely WebKit and Node.js.
-WebKit is the browser engine used by Google Chrome and Apple Safari
+WebKit is the browser engine used by Google Chrome and Apple Safari and is therefore responsible for the \acl{ui} of Atom.
+Node.js is the JavaScript platform responsible for running any non-\ac{ui} logic.

+Atom is written in CoffeeScript\footnote{CoffeeScript is a programming language that transcompiles to JavaScript.}

+Consequently, Atom packages can be written in CoffeeScript or JavaScript, using HTML and CSS for the \ac{ui}.

+As the author is familiar with these technologies

 - text editor by github
 - open source